 Hi there!
 I’m the sweet, smart, and sometimes sassy Jack!
-I am currently looking for a new foster home or a patient, loving family to call my very own.
+I am currently looking for a new foster home or a patient and loving family to call my very own.

 All of our animals are vaccinated, treated for parasites, microchipped, spayed or neutered, and cats are tested for feline immunodeficiency virus (FIV) and feline leukemia virus (FeLv).
 All animals receive any necessary veterinary care (dentals, etc.) until the time of adoption.

-With the help of my very kind and loving fosters, I have been able to learn so much to set me up for success in a permanent home.
-I am hoping to find a family that is just as patient with me as my fosters have been, so that I can continue growing my trust in humans and live a comfortable, confident, and happy life!
-Due to my occasional behavioral challenges, I am not the best fit for a lot of younger children; however, I have learned to appreciate the company of respectful and dog savvy older children.
+Since joining my foster home, I have learned so much that will set me up for success in a permanent home.
+I am hoping to find a family that is patient with me.
+It takes time for me to develop trust and become confident in my surroundings.
+Once comfortable, I love to snuggle up or chase toys.
+Due to my occasional behavioral challenges, I am not the best fit for younger children; however, I have learned to appreciate the company of respectful and dog savvy older children.
+I would prefer a quiet household and minimal handling.
+I can be picky about which dogs I like and will need to meet any I might live with before going to the home.